 Combining with Equation \ref{eq:first_term}, we have:

 \end{proof}

 With this theorem, we can numerically calculate the EI of a neural network in an approximate way.
-The mathematical expectation can be approximated by averaging the logarithm of the determinant of the Jacobian on the samples of $X$ sampled on the hyper-cube $[-L,L]^n$.
-This method can avoid partitioning intervals and counting frequencies which is very difficult when the dimension is large.
+The mathematical expectation can be approximated by averaging the logarithm of the determinant of the Jacobian on the samples of $X$ drawn on the hyper-cube $[-L,L]^n$ uniformly.
+This method can avoid partitioning intervals and counting frequencies which are very difficult when the dimension is large.